eSolia/eSolia_2018/content/post/why-did-esolia-choose-hugo.en.md

 ## The History

 eSolia has used various systems to generate and publish our websites over the years.
 We've used several standalone website "builder" apps that you run on a local PC or Mac, such as Microsoft's FrontPage, IBM Home Page Builder, Macromedia DreamWeaver and Realmac RapidWeaver.
-And we've used a couple of server-side CMS systems as well: WordPress, Drupal, Typo3.
+And we've used a couple of server-side CMS systems as well: WordPress, Drupal, and Typo3.

 However, when a site does not _need_ to be driven by a database, then a class of site known as a "static" site should be more than sufficient.
 Static websites are comprised simply of html, css, javascript and multi-media files.
 Many developers author these sites manually, and copy them up to a web server via FTP or SSH for serving.